I grew up in a Māori household with aunties and uncles that I’d never

 bedroom with mattresses covering the floor space.

-My siblings and I (and all our cuzzies) would fall asleep to the sound of clinking glasses, roaring laughter, and the sound of my dad jamming out on the guitar while belting his lungs to renditions of Sam Cook & The Drifters.
+My siblings and I (and all our cuzzies) would fall asleep to the sound of clinking glasses, roaring laughter, and my dad jamming out on the guitar while belting his lungs to renditions of Sam Cook & The Drifters.

 We never had much ourselves, but our door was ALWAYS open to people who were doing it tougher than us.
 These moments shaped the person I am today and are the reason for my deeply caring, nurturing nature.
 Although these circumstances often came from dire situations, they taught me the importance and gravity of connection.
 Connection is at the heart of everything I do.
 It’s in my blood.